 “So where would you like this?”
 Raymond inquired, forcing a smile as he slightly hefted his shard filled arms.

-“Oh, please just put it on the bed, I always take my meals is bed.”
+“Oh, please just put it anywhere, though I always take my meals in bed.”
 Nico joked to help him feel more comfortable in her presence.

 Raymond moved into the room and dumped the full contents of the shattered chaos onto the luxurious bed.